Mohit991/Kafka-Notes/Kafka-Notes.md

 - As long as the consumer is in the group.
 - This allows consumers to maintain their position in the topic and continue processing where they left off, even after a rebalance.
 - If we have a topic with four partitions and two consumers in CG then these two will be assgined two paritions each by the CGC.
 - This could be done based on round robin.

+## Where is data/messages actually stored from the topic?
+- Set of messages is called a segment.
+-